 If you want to escape Christmas and all the eccentric festivities, you can still opt for a Christmas trek that lets you get to Machu Picchu.
 You will enjoy a holiday cheer in one of the seven wonders of the world.
 Without a doubt, one of the best things to see in Peru.
 It will be completely epic.

 On the 1st of January, you can join the “Sinkuy” festivity.
 It takes place in the central Plaza of Ollantaytambo where people play a bowling game.
 The tradition consists of the mayor and his wife throw the first ball and then the game gets started.
 All the people wear costumes, bring chicha (Inca beer), meat and animal-shaped bread.

-To conclude, Peru counts with many festivals that held all over the country.
+To conclude, Peru counts with many festivals that are held all over the country.
 You must take them into consideration; your journey might become a really memorable one.
-Machu Travel Peru is sure you will have an incredible jolly old time.
+In Machu Travel Peru, we are sure you will have an incredible jolly old time.